cvaf/polybar-football/README.md

-# Polybar - United Fixtures
+# Polybar - Premier League Fixtures

-A polybar display with Manchester United's next fixture.
+A polybar display with your favorite PL team's next fixture.

 ![](imgs/example.png)

 ### Usage:
 1. Update the shebang to point to your venv.
 2. Change the team name :(
-3. Add the following to your polybar config:
+3. Update and add the following to your polybar config:

 ```
-[module/manutd-fixtures]
+[module/football-fixtures]
 type = custom/script

 interval = 86400
-format-background = ${color.mf}
+format-background = ${colors.background}
-format-foreground = ${color.fg}
+format-foreground = ${colors.foreground}
-exec = "python path/to/manutd_fixtures.py"
+exec = "PATH/TO/football_fixtures.py"
+click-middle = "PATH/TO/status.py"
 ```